Google business reviews and reviews in general matter more than ever before.

 Consumers are turning to them more often to make purchasing decisions, they trust them more, and they’re actively reviewing businesses on a more frequent basis.

-A recent 2016 study by Bright Local on local customer reviews backs these findings up (and many more).
+A recent 2017 study by Bright Local on local customer reviews backs these findings up (and much more).

 However, the most important information is what this data means for businesses in the modern digital era.